mardisen/solid-swipe-card/README.md

 The duration of the animation (in ms) triggered by [`snapBack`](#snapback).
 It will animate the snapback for its full duration, then when bouncing back to the original position, it will animate for half of its duration after a delay of 25ms.

+### `smoothDuration`

+-   optional
+-   type: `number`
+-   default: `40`

+The transition duration (in ms) when moving the card.
+A higher value will make the card delay it's movement when following the mouse.
+A lower number will reduce the smoothing effect, and it won't have any visual effect when it goes below the refresh rate.
+Recommended values are between `150` and `0`

 ### `onSwipe`

 -   optional